tuiwidgets/tuiwidgets/doc/ZCommon.rst

    On supported terminals trailing erased cells in a line will not add whitespace when copying text from the terminal.

 .. rst-class:: tw-midspacebefore
+.. cpp:enum-class:: Tui::ZTilingMode

+   When drawing an image on a painter with double wide characters on the edges of the source rectangle, selects how to handle these characters.

+   .. cpp:enumerator:: NoTiling

+      Partial clusters in the source are copied to the destination as spaces for the part of the cluster that is inside the rectangle.
+      If clusters in the destination cross the boundary they are erased before the copy is made.
+      (The part of the cluster outside the rectangle preserves it’s attributes but the text is replaced by spaces)

+   .. cpp:enumerator:: Preserve

+      If clusters in the destination line up with clusters in source, the cluster in the destination is preserved.
+      This allows seamlessly extending a copy made with TERMPAINT_COPY_TILE_PUT without overwriting previously copied cells.

+   .. cpp:enumerator:: Put

+      Clusters in the source will be copied into the destination even if that means modifying cells outside of the destination rectangle.
+This allows copying a larger region in multiple steps.

+.. rst-class:: tw-midspacebefore
 .. cpp:class:: Tui::WithMarkupTag
 .. cpp:var:: constexpr Tui::WithMarkupTag Tui::withMarkup {}